italia/spid-cie-oidc-docs/docs/en/trust_marks.rst

       - **Description**
       - **Entity**
     * - **public**
-      - the entity in the claim *sub* belongs to the Italian Public Administration.
+      - the Entity in the claim *sub* belongs to the Italian Public Administration.
       - RP, OP, SA, AA
     * - **private**
-      - the entity in the claim *sub* belongs to the private sector.
+      - the Entity in the claim *sub* belongs to the private sector.
       - RP, OP, SA, AA